 Schedule a Free Consultation with a Baltimore Personal Injury Lawyer Today

 Have you suffered a serious back injury in an accident caused by someone else’s negligence?
-Whether you were hurt in a car accident, slip and fall, or workplace accident, William G. Kolodner, P.A. is here to help.
+Whether you were hurt in a car accident, slip and fall, or workplace accident, William G. Kolodner Personal Injury Lawyers are here to help.
 We have proudly represented Baltimore injury victims for over 40 years to fight for maximum compensation.

 Our Baltimore back injury law firm is here to aggressively represent you in seeking the compensation you deserve.
 We work on a contingency fee basis which means you pay no fees unless we recover for you.
-Contact the Baltimore, MD law office of William G. Kolodner, P.A., give us a call today at (410) 837-2144 for a free case review.
+Contact the Baltimore, MD law office of William G. Kolodner Personal Injury Lawyers, give us a call today at (410) 837-2144 for a free case review.